Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/PowerMode/Class PMClass.rst

 .. code-block:: c++

     void start(void);
     void start(int year, int month, int day, int hour, int min, int sec);

 **Parameters**
 ~~~~~~~~~~~~~~

 Optional when wake up source is RTC.
 Default start time is 1970.1.100:00:00.

 year: Start time by year.

-Starts from 1900.
+- Starts from 1900

 month: Start time by month.

-0 to 11.
+- 0 to 11

 day: Start time by day.

-1 to 365.
+- 1 to 365

-hour: Start time by hour.
-0 to 23.
+hour: Start time by hour

+- 0 to 23

 min: Start time by min.

-0 to 59.
+- 0 to 59

 sec: Start time by sec.

-0 to 59.
+- 0 to 59

 **Returns**
 ~~~~~~~~~~~